How hearing aids help kids learn better

 For example, a University of Iowa study showed that hearing-impaired children learn language and speech better when they use hearing aids.
 Kids also benefit from the help of an educational audiologist.

-Researchers followed 180 three and five year old hearing-impaired children, all but four of whom were fitted with hearing aids.
-The children were recruited through records of Universal Newborn Screening and referrals from clinical service providers from six U.S. states.
+Researchers followed 180 preschool-aged hearing-impaired children recruited through records of universal newborn screening and referrals from clinical service providers from six U.S. states.